mdominguezd/CashewDA-docs/docs/Models/U_Net.md

 This feature extractor can change its size depending on the layer in which it is decided to divide the U-Net into feature extractor and classifier.

-The division of the U-Net was inspired by the implementation done by [brio et al. (2019)](link) for domain adaptation in 3D medical imagery.
+The division of the U-Net was inspired by the implementation done by [brion et al. (2019)](https://www.sciencedirect.com/science/article/pii/S0010482521000639?via%3Dihub) for domain adaptation in 3D medical imagery.

 #### Attributes